-29 Firearms Discovered This Week – Of the 29 firearms, 27 were loaded and nine had rounds chambered.
+29 Firearms Discovered This Week – Of the 29 firearms, 26 were loaded and 13 had rounds chambered.
 See a complete list and more photos at the bottom of this post.

-Artfully Concealed Prohibited Items – It’s important to examine your bags prior to traveling to ensure no prohibited items are inside.
-If a prohibited item is discovered in your bag or on your body, you could be cited and quite possibly arrested by local law enforcement.
-Here are a few examples from this week where prohibited items were found by our officers in strange places.
+Items in the Strangest Places –It’s important to examine your bags prior to traveling to ensure no prohibited items are inside.
+If a prohibited item is discovered in your bag, you could be cited and quite possibly arrested by local law enforcement.
+Here are a few examples from this week where prohibited items were found in strange places.

-- A 3-inch credit card knife was discovered at Albuquerque (ABQ).
+- A belt buckle knife was discovered at San Jose (SJC).

 Firearms Discovered This Week in Carry-On Bags

 |Discovered at (L-R) ILM, DAL, RIC, BHM, SDF, ATL, PBI|